uofa-cmput404/uofa-cmput404.github.io/content/labsignments/django.md

 </html>
 ```

-**Your task** is to esbuild `emoji-editor.js` into `wiki/static/emoji-editor.min.js`.
-After esbuilding, Check `localhost:8000/wiki/add/` to confirm that there is a working emoji picker.
+**Your task** is to transpile `emoji-editor.js` into `wiki/static/emoji-editor.min.js` using `esbuild`.
+After bundling, Check `localhost:8000/wiki/add/` to confirm that there is a working emoji picker.

 ## TASK - Adding Likes